 7. Lumix GII 20mm f1.7

-For those who want a sharp, prime lens, but don’t want to deal with manual focus or aperture, this Lumix lens offers a great solution at a great price.
+For those who want a sharp, prime lens, but don’t want to deal with manual focus or aperture, this Lumix lens may just be the best micro 4 3 lens.
 Users love its bokeh and color.
 It’s praised as ideal in low light, small, and portable, almost like Canon’s “pancake” lenses.
 It doesn’t zoom and isn’t practical for macro photography (.6 foot minimum focusing distance), but beyond these caveats, this lens is great for photographs and videographers who need something fast, wide, and that works automatically.

 - Superb prime lens with excellent speed